TheMaster1127/HTVM/README.md

 3. **Execution**: Use `HTVM.exe` or compile the C++ code to generate the output.
 Choose the target language by specifying `cpp`, `py`, or `js` on the first line of `HT-instructions.txt`.

 4. **Built-in Functions**: Define built-in functions at the bottom of `HT-instructions.txt` by duplicating the relevant section.

+## Note
+This project is still in development.
+More features will be added soon, including a website for easy instruction file generation and documentation.